REIS310 Social Science Research Methods in Nature-based Tourism, Outdoor Recreation and Natural Resource Management

 First time: Study year 2017-2018

-The course is organized around the two most commonly used approaches in social science research for nature-based tourism, outdoor recreation and natural resource management: qualitative (interviews) and quantitative (questionnaires) methods.
+The course is organized around the two most commonly used approaches in social science research for nature-based tourism, outdoor recreation and natural resource management: qualitative (interviews, text analyses) and quantitative (questionnaires, visitor counts, and similar) methods.
 The course focuses on research design/method, data collection and analysis, and covers the skills needed to write a master thesis, from designing a problem statement to choice of method and collecting data, to analysis and presenting results.
+The course also provides an introduction to visitor monitoring, use of questionnaires (Questback) and software used for analyses of qualitative (NVivo) and quantitative (SPSS) data.
 Statistical analyses covered include both parametric and non-parametric tests, analysis of variance (ANOVA), factor- and regression analyses.

 The course has two main assignments.
-One group assignment (two-folded) based on existing quantitative and qualitative data where students are to analyze and present results.
-The second, individual assignment is to write a description of the method for an assumed master thesis including a short introduction, a sketch of the problem statement, method, and time plan.
+One group assignment based on existing quantitative and/or qualitative data where students are to analyze and present results.
+The second, individual assignment is to write a project plan for the master thesis including introduction, problem statement, method, choice of analysis and time plan.

 The course will give students knowledge how to plan and undertake a master thesis using social science methods focusing on problem statements in nature-based tourism, outdoor recreation and natural resource management.
 The course provides students the skills to undertake a scientific study.
 This includes knowledge about opportunities and constraints involved with quantitative and qualitative methods in social science research.
 The students will also learn how to select an appropriate method based on different problem statements, and how conclusions drawn from the analysis are constrained by the research design.

 After completing the course, students will have skills in research design and be familiar with the most common methods used to analyze social-science problem statements in nature-based tourism, outdoor recreation and natural resource management.
-Students will be able to apply different methods of quantitative and qualitative data collection (interviews, questionnaires).
+Students will know the principles of visitor monitoring and be able to apply different methods of quantitative and qualitative data collection (interviews, text analysis, questionnaires, visitor counts and similar).
 Students will also be familiar with software for quantitative and qualitative analyses, and be capable to apply statistical methods (parametric and non-parametric tests, analysis of variance, factor-- and regression analyses).

 Students should gain increased insights and understanding how empirical research is undertaken, and what methodological standards, knowledge and resources are needed.
 Further, the course will give an increased competence in performing empirical research and interact with researchers.

 The course is based on a combination of lectures, exercises, group and individual work.
-The course ends with an assignment where each student describes the method for an assumed master thesis.
+The course ends with an assignment where each student develops a plan for the master thesis.

 Teachers are available during lectures and exercises, or upon appointment.